SAP-samples/btp-kyma-multitenant-extension/documentation/prepare/set-up-local-environment/README.md

 ### Docker Hub Account

 To be able to deploy the application, you will first need a place to store your images.
-If you don't have an image reposiotry already available in your company, you can create a [Docker Hub Account](https://docs.docker.com/get-started/#download-and-install-docker) to store the images.
+If you don't have an image repository already available in your company, you can create a [Docker Hub Account](https://docs.docker.com/get-started/#download-and-install-docker) to store the images.

 ### jq